 Superintendent and Administrative Personnel.
 The Superintendent of the District, appointed by the Board, is responsible for management of the day-to-day operations and supervises the work of other District administrators.
-The following is information regarding certain District officials.
+Glenn Vander Zee is currently the Superintendent of the District and Ron Wheelehan is serving as the Interim Associate Superintendent of Business Services with a contract that has an expiration date of July 1, 2022.
+The identification by the Board of a permanent replacement is continuing.